-Cancer starts when cells in a part of the body begins to grow out of control and can spread to other areas of the body.
+Cancer starts when cells in a part of the body begin to grow out of control.
 There are many kinds of cancer.
 Cells in nearly any part of the body can become cancer.
-To learn more about how cancers start and spread, see What Is Cancer?
+To learn more about cancer and how it starts and grows, see What Is Cancer?

 Acute myeloid leukemia (AML) has many other names, including acute myelocytic leukemia, acute myelogenous leukemia, acute granulocytic leukemia, and acute non-lymphocytic leukemia.

 To understand leukemia, it helps to know about the blood and lymph systems.

 Bone marrow is the soft inner part of certain bones.
 It is made up of blood-forming cells, fat cells, and supporting tissues.
 A small fraction of the blood-forming cells are blood stem cells.

 Inside the bone marrow, blood stem cells develop into new blood cells.
 During this process, the cells become either lymphocytes (a kind of white blood cell) or other blood-forming cells, which are types of myeloid cells.
 Myeloid cells can develop into red blood cells, white blood cells (other than lymphocytes), or platelets.
 These myeloid cells are the ones that are abnormal in AML.

 There are 3 main types of blood cells:

 The American Cancer Society medical and editorial content team